-The Psychology Section of Baylor College of Medicine's (BCM) Department of Pediatrics announces the availability of a two-year, postdoctoral fellowship designed to train scientist-practitioners in pediatric neuropsychology.
-The Postdoctoral Fellowship in Pediatric Neuropsychology is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and is designed to conform to the guidelines developed by Division 40 of the <a href="American Psychological Association (APA), the International Neuropsychological Society (INS), and the training model formulated at the Houston Conference.
-Our goal is to provide advanced training for psychologists specializing in pediatric neuropsychology who plan to go on to earn certification through the American Board of Clinical Neuropsychology (ABCN), a member board of the American Board of Professional Psychology (ABPP).
-As such, our program includes a "major area of study" in neuropsychology according to the Taxonomy of Education and Training in Clinical Neuropsychology.
+The Psychology Division of Baylor College of Medicine's (BCM) Department of Pediatrics announces the availability of a two-year, postdoctoral fellowship designed to train scientist-practitioners in pediatric neuropsychology.
+The Postdoctoral Fellowship in Pediatric Neuropsychology is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and is designed to conform to the guidelines developed by Division 40 of the <a href="American Psychological Association (APA), the International Neuropsychological Society (INS), the training model formulated at the Houston Conference, and the upcoming training guidelines from the Minnesota 2022 Conference.
+Our goal is to provide advanced training for psychologists specializing in pediatric neuropsychology who plan to go on to earn certification through the American Board of Professional Psychology (ABCN), a member board of the American Board of Professional Psychology (ABPP).
+As such, our program includes a "major area of study" in neuropsychology according to the Taxonomy of Education and Training in Clinical Neuropsychology (Sperling et al., 2017).